Table of Contents

 This looks strange when you first see it but believe me there is nothing like it on a hot afternoon!
 A very strong espresso is served along with a glass containing several ice cubes.

-If you take sugar, put this into the coffee and then tip the contents of the coffee cup over the ice in the glass – wait a couple of seconds and then sip the contents – tastes like nothing else you will have had before!
+If you take sugar, put this into the coffee and then tip the contents of the coffee cup over the ice in the glass – wait a couple of seconds and then sip the contents – tastes out of this world!

 As well as bars, there are also many other shops where almost anything the tourist could want is on sale from clothing to cheeses and wines – try to taste the Majorcan liquor herbes (pronounced yerbas) which has an aniseed flavour and is said to be an aid to digestion.